Permutative Preference Alignment from Listwise Ranking of Human Judgments: Preliminaries

 The value $k$ of NDCG@$k$ ($k\leq K$) indicates that we focus on the ranking of the top $k$ elements while ignoring those beyond $k$.
 For example, when $k=2$, we only need to correctly order the first 2 elements, regardless of the order of the remaining $K-2$ elements in the list.
-It means solely making $s_1\geq s_2$ (because $\psi_1\geq \psi_2$ always holds) leads to the maximum NDCG@2 value.